 SEPTEMBER 13, 2020

-JUDITH SCHALANSKY’S An Inventory of Losses, originally published in German in 2018 and now out in English translation, is a paean to 12 tiny wonders of the world.
+JUDITH SCHALANSKY’S An Inventory of Losses, originally published in German in 2018 and out in English translation this November, is a paean to 12 tiny wonders of the world.
 If you drew a map of where these objects are located (which the cartophilic author no doubt did), you’d wind up traversing the globe: the Pacific Ocean, Manhattan, the Euphrates Valley, and the Mediterranean.
 Like the routes of a small, nationally owned airline, however, Schalansky’s focus converges on a single place: Northeastern Germany.
 Half of her chapters take place there, though I have a feeling the author would argue that all of them do so because that’s where the book was written.
 In her 2009 volume, Atlas of Remote Islands: Fifty Islands I Have Never Set Foot on and Never Will (translated into English by Christine Lo), Schalansky describes her East German childhood as being filled with atlases, encyclopedias, and other books.
 In adulthood, she says she feels sated — even overwhelmed — by everything these objects have to offer.
 Today’s sheltered-in-place readers will be thrilled to encounter a writer who believes that physical attendance isn’t always necessary for true engagement.

 Reading the vignettes in An Inventory of Losses — which feature extinct species, ruined buildings, and lost manuscripts — I was reminded of a recent play staged at the GULAG History Museum in Moscow: Mikhail Plutakhin’s Witnesses (Наблюдатели).
 In the piece, a troupe of actors in jumpsuits and gloves stood behind a table full of artifacts that had been discovered on expeditions to former Gulag sites: mugs, cutlery, pails, hammers, a teapot, and so on.
 The lighting was adjusted so that the actors’ bodies — even their hands — were as invisible as possible.
 The audience was invited to consider the objects’ lives within the camps (and even to imagine them as stand-ins for the prisoners).
 In the same way, Schalansky treats each of the 12 objects cataloged in her new book with an almost religious awe, like a believer giving herself up to be inhabited by spirits.